downplay/jarl-react/README.md

 That's all the basics!
 Hopefully this gave a flavour of the power and simplicity of this routing system.
 More advanced demos (such as data preloading, state mapping, Redux integration) will be showcased in the demo site...

-## Latest release, status, roadmap
+## Status and roadmap

-`0.5.0` marked an important milestone - JARL is getting very close to feature completeness!
-This release brings a slew of new features: notably query string support, new properties `basePath` and `performInitialNavigation` on the `NavigationProvider`, and a new `withContext` HOC to gain access to JARL's `stringify` function.
+JARL is a fully working and powerful routing library that already supports pretty much every use case enabled by other major routers (`react-router` being the de facto benchmark) and many scenarios they do not.
+But I do not quite feel

 What is left to do before the version can become 1.0.0-alpha?
 The main points are:

 * Documentation and demos.
 The current set of demos (and E2E tests) show off many features and scenarios but there is plenty missing, and documentation is drastically incomplete.
-* Redirects and authorisation on routes
+* Rethink nomenclature of `context` and `state`, these are overloaded terms, and this will be a breaking change in 1.0.0
 * Integrations:
     * React Native (probably just needs an alternate Link component)
     * Improve support for Redux, perhaps enabling navigation via dispatch, consider Saga support
-* Fix isActive to work on partial paths / query strings
+* Fix isActive to work via RouteMapper hierarchy to support partial paths and query strings
+* Publish demos somewhere!

+Some additional plans that are more "nice-to-have" and might wait until after 1.0.0 and possibly provided in separate packages:

+* Some code restructuring as some of the main classes have grown bloated and overly complex as functionality has been added in, making things harder to test and debug
 * A couple of new components: function-as-child versions of withLocation and Link
-* Figure out how to support animated transitions (but maybe leave this until after 1.0.0)
+* Figure out some support for animated transitions.
 * Optional path segments.
 The `url-pattern` syntax supports this but JARL doesn't
 * Query strings: support nesting and arrays.
 We use `qs` to parse query strings, it supports an advanced syntax for nesting and arrays, but this is not understood by matching or stringification.
 * Query strings: support compound interpolations for optional query keys.
 This means multiple interpolations on a single token, a good example might be: `/range?start=(:startYear-:startMonth-:startDay)&end=(:endYear-:endMonth-:endDay)`.
 This will not work and is pretty hard to support right now.
-* Publish demos somewhere!

-This might look a lot but we're really not far off!
-And much of this is "nice to have".
+.
 My priority right now is getting some good documentation written so people can actually use this.

 ## Documentation